Hosting and bandwidth provided by MacAce.net.

 * In inches, height x width x depth.

 † These prices all require, or required, a two-year contract in the US.
-Unlocked and contract free iPhone models are, or were, available at a premium.
-In the US, the iPhone 4S currently is US$450 unlocked and contract free.
+Unlocked and contract free iPhone models were available at a premium.

 So, which iPhone model is best for my needs?
 Is one of these older models still worth considering?

-The iPhone 5 has a modestly larger screen, but because the housing is thinner and lighter than the iPhone 4 and iPhone 4S, the iPhone 5 doesn't really "feel" bigger overall.
+The iPhone 5 has a modestly larger screen, but because the housing is thinner and lighter than the iPhone 4 and iPhone 4S, the iPhone 5 doesn't really "feel" much bigger overall.
 The aluminum iPhone 5 housing also generally is more durable than the glass iPhone 4/4S housing, although it is more subject to nicks and scratches, so much so that some were scratched before even leaving the factory and it is a safe bet that many used models will have signs of wear.
 In addition to the display and housing, most notably, the iPhone 5 also is significantly faster than the iPhone 4 and iPhone 4S, has faster 4G/LTE networking support (with the exception of the China only model), and it has better cameras, too.

 Additionally, those who travel frequently to countries other than their home may still find the slightly older Micro SIM card standard easier to find than the newer Nano SIM that the iPhone 5 uses, although most countries seem to provide three-in-one SIMs these days.
-Those with significant investments in accessories may also prefer an iPhone 4 or an iPhone 4S for the older "Dock Connector" port rather than using the iPhone 5 "Lightning" port with expensive (and often awkward) adapters or having to also buy new accessories at the same time, too.
+Those with significant investments in vintage accessories may also prefer an iPhone 4 or an iPhone 4S for the "Dock Connector" port rather than using the iPhone 5 "Lightning" port with expensive (and often awkward) adapters or having to also buy new accessories at the same time, too.